 Joanne Weiss is an independent consultant to organizations on education programs, technologies, and policy.
 For the past fifteen years, she has focused on driving systems-level education change through high-impact grantmaking, investing, and policymaking.
+Her current work focuses on improving the academic core in K-12 schools through standards, curriculum, assessment, professional learning, and equity; she works primarily with state policymakers, national nonprofit service providers, curriculum developers, school systems, and foundations.
 From 2009-2013 she served in the Obama Administration as chief of staff to U.S. Secretary of Education Arne Duncan and director of the federal Race to the Top program.
 Prior to that, she led companies that pioneered technology-based approaches to solving teaching and learning challenges in K-12 and higher education.

 A Little More Background...

-Joanne advises education-focused foundations, nonprofit organizations, state education agencies, and school districts on programs and policies, with a focus on K-12 professional learning, academic standards, curricula, and assessments.
+Joanne advises education-focused foundations, nonprofit organizations, state education agencies, and school districts on programs and policies, with a focus on K-12 professional learning, academic standards, curriculum, assessment, and equity.

 Joanne was Chief of Staff to U.S. Secretary of Education, Arne Duncan, from 2010-2013.
 In that capacity, she worked closely with the Secretary, the White House, and the Department’s policy, program, communications, and legal teams to develop and implement the Administration’s education agenda across preschool, K-12, and higher education.
 In addition, Joanne was responsible for managing the Department’s executive decision-making processes; leading the Department’s relationships with the national teachers’ unions, chief state school officers, and superintendents’ associations; directing the Department’s international work, including its relationship with the OECD Directorate for Education and Skills; and overseeing the operations of large parts of the Department.